Combining Prior Knowledge and Data for Robust Controller Design: Robust controller design using prior knowledge and data

 While the above result focuses on $\mathcal{H}_2$-performance, Theorem~\ref{thm:robust_H2} also allows us to design controllers which robustly stabilize~\eqref{eq:sys_prior} for all $\Delta\in\Decom$ by simply omitting the constraint~\eqref{eq:prop_rob_H2_LMI1} and setting $B_d=0$ in~\eqref{eq:prop_rob_H2_LMI2}.
-Design for robust quadratic performance is possible as well and will be addressed in a more general problem setting with nonlinear uncertainties in Section~\ref{sec:nonlinear}.
+Designing for robust quadratic performance is possible as well and will be addressed in a more general problem setting with nonlinear uncertainties in Section~\ref{sec:nonlinear}.
 Finally, the presented results can be trivially extended to the case that performance is ensured for some channel $d'\mapsto e$ with a \emph{different} disturbance input $d'$, not necessarily equal to the disturbance $d$ generating the data.

 Theorem~\ref{thm:robust_H2} has multiple advantages if compared to a sequential approach using system identification and model-based robust control.
-In particular, the synthesis conditions depend directly on the measured data and no additional estimation procedure is required.
-Furthermore, Theorem~\ref{thm:robust_H2} relies on the learnt multipliers provided by Lemma~\ref{lem:data_bound} which are tight and computationally attractive, and they only use noisy data of finite length.
+The synthesis conditions rely on the learnt multipliers provided by Lemma~\ref{lem:data_bound} which are tight and computationally attractive.
+In particular, they only use noisy data of finite length and do not require an additional estimation procedure.
 On the other hand, providing similar error bounds using system identification is in general difficult and an active field of research~\cite{dean2019sample,matni2019self,matni2019tutorial}.
-If compared to methods based on set membership estimation, see~\cite{belforte1990parameter,milanese1991optimal}, our approach is 1) more flexible with Assumption~\ref{ass:noise_multipliers} including various disturbance bounds as special cases (e.g., polytopic or ellipsoidal), 2) potentially less computationally demanding since the generality of the multiplier classes in Assumptions~\ref{ass:prior_multipliers} and~\ref{ass:noise_multipliers} allows us to trade off computational complexity and conservatism, and 3) more direct, combining all available knowledge in the controller design without any step of precomputation.
+If compared to methods based on set membership estimation, see~\cite{belforte1990parameter,milanese1991optimal}, our approach is more flexible due to the generality of the multiplier classes in Assumptions~\ref{ass:prior_multipliers} and~\ref{ass:noise_multipliers} (compare Section~\ref{sec:prior}), and more direct, combining all available knowledge in the controller design without any step of precomputation.

-Theorem~\ref{thm:robust_H2} and all further results proposed in this paper rely on a common quadratic Lyapunov function (CQLF).
-In general, our results are not necessary for robust stability and performance certified with a CQLF for general prior uncertainties and disturbance bounds.
-As a noteworthy exception, our results are tight if no prior knowledge on $\Det$ is available, i.e., $\Dep=\mathbb{R}^{n_w\times n_z}$, and if the disturbance is captured by~\eqref{eq:noise_multiplier_quadratic}.
-In this case, the S-procedure provides sufficient \emph{and} necessary conditions (assuming that a certain constraint qualification holds), compare, e.g.,~\cite{waarde2020from}.